ObjectModules/deploy/README.md

 - Automate deployments on [Amazon Platform](https://aws.amazon.com/) using [AWS CodeDeploy](https://github.com/integrations/aws-codedeploy) avalaible at [GitHub Integration](https://github.com/integrations)

 ##Documentation Structure
-As Google has made a nice and beautiful documentation for each of their product then the documentation of this project will be made as simple as possible in only to explain a specific task on how to make the code running and successfully gain the access to each Google Product.
-The link to develop in deeper will be provided in the discussed section.
+As Google has made a nice and beautiful documentation for each of their product then the documentation of this project will be [mapped](https://github.com/hyip/info/wiki/%5BMapping%5D-Concept) as simple as possible in only to explain a specific task on how to make the code running and successfully gain the access to each Google Product.

 Building and Test is being carried out.
 As a sample for online demo that create a simple page applying the above scheme using Google App Engine with the Google Cloud Storage as well also use the following Google Products as below: